Facebook

 If you are heading off to South Africa and have a few safaris included in your itinerary you may be wondering what to pack.

 If you’re planning your first Safari In South Africa, you might be wondering what to wear and what to add to your South Africa Safari Packing List.
-Before you head off to the stunning bushveld to spot the incredible wildlife, read our guide on what to pack – and what not to pack – for your South Africa Safari.
+Before you head off to the stunning bushveld to spot the incredible wildlife, read our guide on what to pack – and what not to pack – for your South Africa Safari Packages.
 Get the lowdown then start packing your bags for the trip of a lifetime.

 If you are travelling to South Africa and a safari is part of your planned itinerary then there a couple of things to consider packing as part of your planning.
 Some of the items below will be helpful;